-BNEF’s annual long-term forecast of global electric vehicle (EV) adoption to 2040.
+BNEF’s annual forecast of electric vehicles, shared mobility and road transport to 2040.

-High-level findings of the Electric Vehicle Outlook 2018 are available in a free public report:
+High-level findings of the Electric Vehicle Outlook 2019 are available in the free public report.

 Siyi Mi, Ali Asghar, Allen Tom Abraham, Nannan Kou, Milo Boers, Richard Chatterton, Justin Commerford, Ryan Fisher, Leo Chen, Minji An, Alejandro Zamorano-Cadavid.